neburtron/wears-the-crown/README.md

 ---

-# Lord-Game: The Head that Wears the Crown
+# The Head that Wears the Crown

 Welcome to "The Head that Wears the Crown", an ambitious project that aims to create a dynamic story generator game.
 Inspired by narrative-driven games like Dwarf Fortress, RimWorld, and Crusader Kings, this game seeks to provide the same sort of structure and player agency with gameplay more akin to that of Sort the Court.